HDMS Dannebroge: Construction

-Dannebroge was built in 1692 and she was the largest ship-of-the-line in the Dano-Norwegian navy at that time with her 84 cannons placed on two decks and a crew of 600 men.
+Built in 1692, Dannebroge was the largest ship-of-the-line in the Dano-Norwegian navy at that time with her 84 cannons placed on two decks and a crew of 600 men.
 She was also the first ship in Denmark that was built according to a plan drawing.

 Career

 The final battle

 In 1710 Denmark–Norway was at war with Sweden.
-The Norwegian-born commander, Ivar Huitfeldt, was in charge of Dannebroge on October 4, 1710.
-Along with a Dano-Norwegian fleet of 44 other ships he had set sail for Liepāja (in modern Latvia).
+The Norwegian-born commander, Ivar Huitfeldt, was in charge of Dannebroge on 4 October 1710.
+Along with a Dano-Norwegian fleet of 44 other ships, he had set sail for Liepāja (in modern Latvia).
 The mission was to escort 6,000 Russian troops to the Danish capital of Copenhagen, so they could support Denmark–Norway during the Great Northern War against the Swedes.

 However, the fleet was intercepted by a Swedish fleet in the Battle of Køge Bay.
 According to the commander in chief of the Dano-Norwegian navy, Ulrik Christian Gyldenløve, the fire on Dannebroge was probably ignited by her own cannons.
 Gyldenløve mentions this in his letter to the king.
-Gyldenløve followed the battle from his ship and wrote the letter at about 9 o'clock in the morning of October 5.
+Gyldenløve followed the battle from his ship and wrote the letter at about 9 o'clock in the morning of 5 October.
 It is unclear how many of the 600 men survived the explosion: some sources say three and others say nine.